Ministry of Defence (Sri Lanka): History

 With Ceylon gaining independence in 1948, the Ministry of External Affairs and Defence was formed to administer the country's armed forces and formulate defence and foreign policy.
 The Prime Minister was also the Minister of Defence and External Affairs, and was supported by a Parliamentary Secretary for Defence and External Affairs who was a member of Parliament.

 In 1977, J.R Jayawardena's government adapted two separate ministries, forming the Ministry of Defence and the Ministry of Foreign Affairs were formed.
 Since then many presidents retained the portfolio of Minister of Defence under him/her self, except for a few brief periods.
 In 1999 the National Security Council was established removing the direct control the military from the deputy Minister of Defence.

 In 2011, the ministry was renamed Ministry of Defence and Urban Development.

 Funding

+Historically, Sri Lanka's defence budget has seen fluctuations.
+In 2022, military spending was $1.05 billion, a 38.14% decline from 2021, which stood at $1.70 billion.
+The 2025 allocation indicates a renewed emphasis on defence, possibly influenced by ongoing security concerns or strategic objectives.
+In 2023 Sri Lankan government spend $1.45 billion dollars(539 billion Sri Lankan rupees) 12% of GDP.
+This substantial defence expenditure occurs amidst efforts to recover from a severe financial crisis.
+Under an agreement with the International Monetary Fund (IMF), Sri Lanka aims to reduce its budget deficit to 5.2% of GDP in 2025, down from a target of 7.6% the previous year.
+Balancing high defence spending with fiscal consolidation and investments in other critical sectors like education presents a significant challenge for the government.